ZermbaGerd/gavin194final.github.io/codeExplanation.md

 In my case, I am running a local copy of Meta's Llama 3.1 (8b), instead of a cloud-compute model hosted by a service like Groq or Replicate.

-The tutorial for how to up a local copy of Llama can be found [here](https://medium.com/@paulocsb/running-llama-3-1-locally-with-ollama-a-step-by-step-guide-44c2bb6c1294)
+The tutorial for how to run a local copy of Llama can be found [here](https://medium.com/@paulocsb/running-llama-3-1-locally-with-ollama-a-step-by-step-guide-44c2bb6c1294).

 However you end up accessing your LLM - through cloud-compute or a local instance, you can just put the API call for it into the LLM section and the other parts of the code will still work.

 ## Picking your supporting documents

 In the example code, I've included a few articles that the AI will draw its information from.
 Those articles are also listed on the website [here](listOfSources.md).
 You can add your own to this list, but it will increase the time it takes to run the model.
+Also, make sure that the source you're using has an open-access license, or you might be reflecting the same problems I discuss in my [reflections](reflections.md)!

 ## Picking your prompt details